Course Syllabus

 This course meets the requirements of an "in-person course" as defined by UCI leadership.
 Instruction takes place in hybrid/dual-delivery fashion where some course elements are in-person and some are online/remote.
 For instance, the lectures can be followed remotely and/or online, while the modeling of the chosen application example in the lab session is required as an in-person engagement.

 This course follows all health guidelines defined by the UCI campus, which are available online here.
-Alternatively, a local document is available here as well.
+Alternatively, a local document is available here Download here as well. -

 This course follows the reporting guidelines defined by the UCI campus, which are available online here.
-Alternatively, a local document is available here as well.
+Alternatively, a local document is available here Download here as well. -

 Attendance and active participation in class is required.
 Attendance is taken with a sign-in sheet for all in-person meetings (for COVID-19 contact tracing purposes, if/when needed).